As children, most of us were taught the values of discipline at an early age.

 With this, let’s take buffets as an example.
 Regardless if you’re a heavy eater or not, if someone who invites you to indulge at a buffet by using the phrase “I don’t” instead of saying “I can’t” it will help condition your mind that you have made your decision.
 The aforementioned study also shows how the words “don’t” and “can’t” make all the difference in the world when it comes to developing positive habits and self-control.

 It’s important to remember that there’s a huge difference between saying no because of reason X, Y and Z, and enjoying something in moderation.
 The first creates a negative notion that limits us to satiate a part of our brains that may or may not bring happiness.
 On the flipside, the latter allows us to relish things with proper regulation and positivity, thus training our minds to savor all that’s good without going overboard.
-Ultimately, this is where having strong self-discipline does wonders for your mindset.
+Ultimately, this is where having strong self-discipline does wonder for your mindset.